eqpoqpe/sopt-algorithm/README.md

-# The SOPT Algorithm
+# SOPT
-Stock of Parent Tree Statruce
+The SOPT algorithm, Stock of Parent Tree Statruce